jobrachem/alfred-template/README.md

 1. Now you can start developing.

 ## WARNING: Update metadata in config.conf
 Make sure to update these values in the `config.conf` file.
-This is important

 ```
 title =